Dian cha: China

-Dian cha in "Eighteen Scholars" (十八學士圖卷) of the Tang, re-drawed in Huizong of Song era.
+Dian cha in "Eighteen Scholars" (十八學士圖卷) of the Tang, re-drawn in Huizong of Song era.

 Dian cha was one of the two popular methods of making tea during the Song dynasty.
 Drinking tea was also one of the important elegant pleasures, forming a typical lifestyle for literati and scholars.

 Song dynasty matcha was made into tea cakes.
 Before drinking, it would need to be ground and sifted into a fine powder.
 It was also necessary to warm the cup before brewing the tea, otherwise the matcha would not float easily.

 The froth, colour and patterns formed by the whisked tea were aesthetically important for the elites and whisking was considered a gentleman's skill.
 The whisked frothy teas led to the rise in popularity of dark patterned bowls in which the texture of the thick whisked tea could be more easily judged, as the white froth contrasted more easily with dark bowls.'

 The best of these bowls were the Jian ware made in the Jianzhou kilns, glazed in patterns with names like oil spot, partridge feather, hare's fur, and tortoise shell.'
 These styles are still highly valued today.
 The patterned holding bowl and tea mixture were often lauded in the period's poetry, with phrases such as "partridge in swirling clouds" or "snow on Hare's fur."
 A popular pastime was to create use various implements like spoons to create art on the tea froth which would depict things like birds, fish, flowers and plants.'